It won’t have escaped your notice that Christmas will soon be here.

 I have also just heard that on Monday a backstop system designed to prevent blackouts was activated for the first time in two years as Britain’s power grid battled low winds and plummeting temperatures [source].

 Finally, we live in an increasingly dangerous world.
-Wars in Ukraine and (de facto) the Middle East threaten our gas and oil supply lines, which in turn may impact on our ability to generate electricity.
-And – without wanting to sound unduly alarmist – if these wars come to Britain’s doorstep, via the actions of terrorists or hostile nations like Iran and Russia, then attacks (including cyber-attacks) on our energy infrastructure certainly can’t be ruled out.
+Wars in Ukraine and the Middle East threaten our gas and oil supply lines, which in turn may impact on our ability to generate electricity.
+And – without wanting to sound unduly alarmist – if these wars were to come to Britain’s doorstep, via the actions of terrorists or hostile nations, then attacks (including cyber-attacks) on our energy infrastructure certainly can’t be ruled out.

 For ordinary UK residents, it’s therefore vital to prepare for increasingly likely disruptions to the electricity supply.
 This applies especially if there are young children or older people in the house, as they may be more vulnerable in the event of blackouts.